sys

 This function is called by a process when it generates a

-is a formatting
+system event. is a formatting

-function which is called as
+function which is called as in order to print

 the events, which is necessary if tracing is activated.